 - 5 trials in schools including an RCT

-- 4 in 5 trial participants were able to use techniques taught by the game to reduce physiological signs of stress
+- 84% of players able to reliably raise their HRV during focused breathing time, using techniques taught to reduce physiological signs of stress

-- 3 in 4 reported getting better at staying calm and focused within the game.
+- 3 in 4 players reported getting better at staying focused within the game

 - Nick Founder, CEO

 An evaluation report describing the results of the five trials of Shift’s emotionally responsive biofeedback video game, conducted to investigate the effectiveness of the game in training emotional regulation skills through regulated diaphragmatic breathing, as well as measure levels of enjoyment and stickiness.

 Building Resilience through Emotionally Responsive Gaming: Findings from a biofeedback video game RCT